Brown & Williamson: Jeffrey Wigand's employment with the company

-A crucial and historic battle in the war between the tobacco industry and smokers began with Jeffrey Wigand, a doctor of biochemistry with a career focus on health issues who became the Vice President of Research & Development at Brown & Williamson in 1989.
+A battle in the war between the tobacco industry and smokers began with Jeffrey Wigand, a biochemist with a career focus on health issues, who became the Vice President of Research & Development at Brown & Williamson in 1989.
 He was hired to research safer means of delivering nicotine by reducing the harm of other tobacco compounds.
-At the time, both the addictiveness of nicotine and the health hazards of cigarettes were well known by the company and the industry, but kept it a fiercely guarded secret.
+At the time, both the addictiveness of nicotine and the health hazards of cigarettes were well known by the company and the industry, but were kept a fiercely guarded secret.
 Wigand soon found his research and recommendations discouraged, ignored and censored, leading to confrontations with the CEO, Thomas Sandefur.
 Thwarted and frustrated, Wigand turned his attention to improving tobacco additives, some of which were designed for "impact boosting", using chemicals like ammonia to enhance absorption of nicotine in the lungs and affect the brain and central nervous system faster.
 Wigand believed this process was a deliberate attempt to increase addiction to cigarettes.

 Wigand's disagreements with Sandefur reached a breaking point over a flavor enhancer called coumarin, which he believed to be a lung-specific carcinogen that the company continued to use in pipe tobacco.
 Wigand demanded its removal, but a successful substitute had not been found and Sandefur refused on the grounds that sales would drop.
 This argument led Sandefur to fire Wigand in 1993 and to force him to sign an extended confidentiality agreement forbidding him to speak of anything related to his work or the company.
-The penalty for violating confidentiality was loss of his severance pay, potential lawsuit, and loss of medical coverage.
-At the time, his daughter suffered from a chronic illness, which required continuous medical attention.
+The penalty for violating confidentiality was loss of his severance pay, potential lawsuits, and loss of medical coverage.
+At the time, his daughter suffered from a chronic illness which required continuous medical attention.

 Soon after this incident, the seven executives of "Big Tobacco" testified during congressional hearings that they believed "nicotine is not addictive".